rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-spring-amqp.md

 </div>

 There are a few exchange types available: `direct`, `topic`, `headers` and `fanout`.
 We'll focus on the last one -- the fanout.
-Let's create an exchange of this type, and call it `logs`:
+Let's configure a bean to describe an exchange of this type, and call it `tut.fanout`:

 <pre class="sourcecode java">
-channel.exchangeDeclare("logs", "fanout");
+	@Bean
+	public FanoutExchange fanout() {
+		return new FanoutExchange("tut.fanout");
+	}
 </pre>

 The fanout exchange is very simple.
 As you can probably guess from the